Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Again, substance trumps style.
+Again, substance trumps style, something often contended in Beats headphones, like the Beats Studio Wireless Over-Ear headphones review.
 It’s something we’ve seen time and again (*cough* SteelSeries *cough*).
 The Able Planet PS400B set belies its homely looks with big city voluminous sound and rock star performance at an honest price.

 You can buy the Able Planet PS400B Stereo Headphones for $99.99.